-Does long-term use of effexor lead to memory loss, brain damge and/or dementia?
+Does long-term use of Effexor lead to memory loss, brain damage and/or dementia?
 I know it inhibits platelet aggregation and leads to bleeding and severe bruising resulting from a very slight impact.
-As I am aged 66 years, I am concerned that continued use of effexor may hasten dementia and memory loss.
+As I am aged 66 years, I am concerned that continued use of Effexor may hasten dementia and memory loss.

 - 5 Jan 2012 by elaineatkins

 - effexor, depression, bleeding disorder, dementia, anxiety and stress, bruising

 Does long-term use of effexor lead to hypertension?
 I already have severe bruising particularly on hands and wrists from a very slight impact?
 Bleeding time seems to be increased and these bruises increase in diameter during a couple of hours and take about three weeks to resolve.
 Can effexor also cause bleeding in the gut?